Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 :   Define Internal dielectric constant without use external *.mdin file

 `igb` (Default = 5)
-:   Generalized Born method to use (seeSection 4).
+:   Generalized Born method to use (see [Section 4](https://ambermd.org/doc12/Amber20.pdf#chapter.4)).
 Allowed values are 1, 2, 5, 7 and 8

     !!! note
         All models are now available with both `mmpbsa_py_energy` and `sander`